VincentMeilinger/Nextcloud-Cookbook-iOS/README.md

 - [x] Share recipes (by name and keyword)
 - [x] Import recipes
 - [x] Keep display awake when viewing recipes
-- [ ] Cooking timer for recipes
 - [x] Ingredient shopping list

+## Roadmap

+- [ ] **Version 1.9**: Enhancements to recipe editing for better intuitiveness; user interface design improvements for recipe viewing.

+- [ ] **Version 1.10**: Recipe ingredient calculator: Enables calculation of ingredient quantities based on a specifiable yield number.

+- [ ] **Version 1.11**: Decoupling of internal recipe representation from the Nextcloud Cookbook recipe representation.
+This change provides increased flexibility for API updates and enables the introduction of features not currently supported by the Cookbook API, such as uploading images.

-- [ ] Add code documentation
+- [ ] **Version 1.12 and beyond** (Ideas for the future; integration not guaranteed!):

-**Planned Features**
-- Calculate the required amount of a recipe ingredient depending on the number of servings
-- Fuzzy search for recipe titles/keywords
+  - Fuzzy search for recipe names and keywords.

+  - In-app timer for the cook time specified in a recipe.

-- Search for recipes based on left-over ingredients
+  - Search for recipes based on left-over ingredients.

+  - An option to use the app without a Nextcloud account.

+  - An option to specify the recipe folder in the Files app, to enable the app to work on the recipe files directly.

+**If you would like to suggest new features/improvements or report bugs, please open an Issue!**

 ## Screenshots

 The following screenshots might not be up to date, since there can always be minor user interface changes.